Compliance

 Zone / Policy: This is the lens to evaluate your compliance results through your zones and the policies you applied to them.

-Passing Score: The number of requirements passing for this policy view, expressed as a percent.
-The percent of resources passing (or accepted) out of all resources evaluated.
+Passing Score: The number of requirements passing for this policy view, expressed as a percentage.
+The percentage of resources passing (or accepted) out of all resources is evaluated.
 Resources are the most granular of your results.
 The higher the percentage, the fewer individual resources failing, the better.
 The higher the better.

 Requirements Failing: The number of requirements remaining to fix to get to 100% for a view, listed as a bar chart of the past 7 days’ results.
 The smaller the number, the better.
 Requirements are made up of one or more controls, so requirements will be the smaller number.